mimblewimble/grin/doc/grin4bitcoiners.md

 ### What about quantum computers?

 Commitments and signatures used today are not quantum-safe in the usual sense.
 Outputs also carry hash material that can support future migration plans if quantum threats become practical.
+Even if a quantum attacker could strip the cryptographic hiding of historical commitments, amounts are not known in advance—so there is no reliable way to pick “high-value” transactions to attack first.
 Treat long-range quantum risk like other cryptocurrencies: monitor standards and upgrades; do not assume current crypto is forever.

 ### How does all this magic work?